Browser tests that understand your app

 Not at all!
 We've designed Carbonate to be as easy to use as possible, so you can get up and running in minutes.

-Won't this slow down our test suite?
+Will this slow down our test suite?

 How do I debug no-code tests?